kingslay/KSPlayer/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Platform (please complete the following information):**
  - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
  - Version [e.g. 22]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here. or Using FFmpeg to extract problematic video segments and upload them to GitHub.
 <!--
 If you want your raised issues to be addressed more promptly, you might consider making a donation.
 -->